jasminb/jsonapi-converter/README.md

 #### Type annotation

 Type annotation is used to instruct the serialisation/deserialisation library on how to process the given model class.
-Annotation has single property `value` which is required and it should be set to to whatever is the designated JSON API SPEC name for that type.
+Annotation has single property `value` which is required and it should be set to whatever is the designated JSON API SPEC name for that type.

 Example: